Thierry61/dot_transactions/README.md

 List wallets and generate for each wallet:
 - its final balance
+- the minimum date of all transactions impacting the wallet
 - the maximum date of all transactions impacting the wallet

 Wallets are grouped under 3 categories: